jrhoun/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/07-selecting-your-locale-and-encoding.md

 ### Setting the JVM Time Zone to GMT

-If you set the time zone in the JVM to other than GMT, it causes issues such as Calendar Events and Web Content articles displaying the wrong dates.
+If the time zone in the JVM is set to other than GMT, it causes issues such as Calendar Events and Web Content articles displaying the wrong dates.
 This happens because the system assumes each date stored in the database is stored in GMT time.
 When the system needs to display one stored date to the end users, the display date is calculated by the application server's current date.
 This date is affected by the configured JVM level time zone and the stored GMT format date.
 To make sure the display date is calculated correctly, the time zone must be configured to GMT at the JVM level.
 Otherwise, an incorrect time zone offset at the JVM level causes the display date to be wrongly calculated and displayed.
 See [JVM Configurations](../08-reference/05-jvm-configurations.md)

 ## Modifying the Default and Available Languages